nam-trinh/nam-trinh.github.io/_pages/about.md

 5. A bookaholic
 6. A travelholic

-I launch this site just to share some of my ML projects.
-Hopefully I can get some feedbacks from you guys.
+I launch this site to share some of my ML personal projects and tutorials.
+Should you have any feedback or comments, please reach me at trinh.hoai.nam.93(at)gmail.com